 - The Great Resignation is fuelling wage growth, but it’s not equitable across all industries, or even across towns or areas in the same industry.

-- The upward pressure from staff on wages is due to lack of staffing – you have to meet this challenge head on.
+- The upward pressure on wages is mainly due to lack of staffing – you have to meet this challenge head on.
 Hospitality and retail are upping their hourly rate.
 Logistics companies and major retailers are paying previously unheard of salaries for HGV drivers and Warehouse professionals.
 Your staff know this.
 If you don’t pay them better, someone else undoubtedly will.
 Use this to your advantage, and build appropriate salary bandings that meet the demands of our new normal.

 Roundtable remote working discussions (where appropriate)